GraphQLSwift/GraphQLRxSwift/README.md

 }
 ```

-Also provided is a `ObservableSourceEventStream` type alias that can be used to downcast the result of a subscribe execution.
+Also provided is a `ObservableSubscriptionEventStream` type alias that can be used to downcast the result of a subscribe execution.
 It is guaranteed that the stream returned by any subscription query whose resolver returns an `ObservableEventStream` will be a
 `ObservableSubscriptionEventStream`.
 For example: